European route E14

 European route E14 is a part of the International E-road network.
-It begins in Trondheim, Norway, and ends in Sundsvall, Sweden.
+It runs between Trondheim, Norway, and Sundsvall, Sweden.
 The road is 449 km long.

 The road follows the route Trondheim - Storlien – Östersund – Sundsvall.
 Just east of Trondheim, the road goes through the 3928 m long Hell Tunnel.

 After crossing the border from Norway it runs through the mountainous western Jämtland County of Sweden, passing the well-known Ånnsjön mountain lake.